-Andrus was founded on October 1, 1939 by Elwin A. Andrus, when he opened the firm as a solo practice.
+Andrus was founded on October 1, 1939 by Elwin A. Andrus, who opened the firm as a solo practice.
 The office was initially located in the First Wisconsin National Bank Building, at the corner of Mason and Wisconsin in Milwaukee.

 In 1941, Merle E. Sceales joined the firm and the firm subsequently became known as Andrus & Sceales.
 By 1952, Glenn O. Starke and Eugene R. Sawall had joined the firm and the practice continued to grow.
 In 1968, the firm was renamed Andrus, Sceales, Starke & Sawall.
-In 1990 the firm moved to its current location at 100 East Wisconsin Avenue, and in 2013 the firm became known as Andrus Intellectual Property Law.
+In 2013, the firm became known as Andrus Intellectual Property Law.

 Andrus has a distinguished and long-standing reputation for providing world-class legal service exclusively in the area of intellectual property law, and we are honored to continue to serve our clients as their partner in innovation.